carbon-language/carbon-lang/mlir/docs/Tutorials/CreatingADialect.md

 format](DeclarativeRewrites.md).

-Note that dialect names should not generally be suffixed with “Ops”, although some files pertaining to the operations of a dialect (e.g.
+Note that dialect names should not generally be suffixed with “Ops”, although some files pertaining only to the operations of a dialect (e.g.
 FooOps.cpp) might be.

 ## CMake best practices